 In beautiful Chester Springs, history is as homegrown as the ice cream.
 History Yellow Springs is a unique living historic village celebrating arts, education and the environment and the Mill at Anselma, a 1747 National Historic Landmark, is a fine example of a water –powered grain mill.
 Indulge in rich history and then equally rich (and delicious) ice cream at the Chester Springs Creamery at Milky Way Farm.
 This century-old family farm serves up the freshest ice cream with milk from their livestock.
 Cones, sundaes and milkshakes with delightful flavors named for the cows they come from – think Bessie’s Black Raspberry!

-Malvern offers up “Scoops n’ Smiles” in the heart of town with 20 handcrafted, creamy rich flavors daily.
+Malvern is home to “Scoops n’ Smiles” second location with 20 handcrafted, creamy rich flavors daily.
 They are open seven days a week, all year long.

 Handel’s Homemade Ice Cream may have originated in Youngstown, Ohio but a family-owned franchise can be found in Berwyn, Chester County, PA.
 Delight in a menu of over 100 ice cream, yogurt, sherbet and water ice flavors!

-Finally in the northern end of the county Phoenixville and St Peter’s Village have a rich heritage of history and arts as well as you guessed it – great ice cream.
+Finally in the northern end of the county Phoenixville has a rich heritage of history and arts as well as – you guessed it – great ice cream.
 Phoenixville’s legacy as an industrial leader in steel production helped forge this beautiful town.
 And landmark Colonial Theatre is a historic venue that features movies, concerts and events throughout the year.
 Before or after the theater Browns Cow is the perfect treat, serving “udderly delicious” Bassett’s ice cream which has been produced in the region since 1861.
-Seating is available both inside and out.

 You may come to Chester County’s Brandywine Valley for a myriad of reasons but while here try as many of our flavors as you can – and you’ll be back for sure!